 On the 8th day of the Choquequirao trek to Machu Picchu we will arrive in Aguas Calientes, the town at the base of Machu Picchu.
 Here you will check in to your hotel room at a very nice bed and breakfast.
 Dinner will be at the best restaurant in Aguas Calientes.
 The trek is capped off by your visit to Machu Picchu and hike of Huayna Picchu Mountain on the 9th day.

 It is a challenging but amazing experience to hike down to the depths of the Apurimac Canyon and then up to the site in the clouds…rewarded at the end with a visit to the magnificent citadel of Machu Picchu.

 You will have a thorough briefing with your guide 1 or 2 days before your Choquequirao trek to Machu Picchu.
-Your guide will meet you at your hotel and you can take this opportunity to ask questions and make any final preparations.
+Your guide will meet you at our office in Cusco and you can take this opportunity to ask questions and make any final preparations.

 We will pick you up early from your hotel and drive for 4 ½ hours in our private transport to Capuliyoc (2,915 meters/9,564 feet).
 Along the way there are spectacular views of villages, valleys and snow-capped mountains.
 Once at Capuliyoc, we will have brunch and then meet our horsemen and horses and pack all our equipment onto the horses.

 After brunch, we descend for three to four hours to our first campsite at Chiquisca (1,900m/6,270ft), where we will spend the night.